 It seeks to make important information accessible and to provide a venue for sharing and engaging in an environment that is both congenial and civil.
 Vigorous contestation of ideas is welcome within those parameters.

 Brian Bahnisch holds a Bachelor of Arts and a graduate degree in Education.
 After qualifying as a librarian his substantive career was in the Department of Education in Queensland, as the first Supervisor of School Libraries from 1969, later with broader duties as an Assistant Director in the Division of Curriculum Services covering all curriculum materials and associated services.

 Brian left government employment in 1991.
-He took up garden maintenance, now mainly on acreages in Upper Brookfield.
+He took up garden maintenance, now mainly on acreages in Brookfield.
 Since 2002 Brian has written extensively for the internet on a variety of topics, such as trade issues and more recently on climate change.
-He was a member of the FAQ Research team analysing coal seam gas and land use issues.
+Brian wrote for Margo Kingston’s Webdiary, John Quiggin, and the group blog Larvatus Prodeo (2002-2013) founded by his son Mark.
+He was a member of the FAQ Research team, a joint project between Larvatus Prodeo and Crikey, analysing coal seam gas and land use issues.

 Brian grew up on a farm about 400km NW of Brisbane in brigalowcountry at the southern edge of the Fitzroy River catchment.
 One end of the property lipped over the Great Dividing Range into the Murray Darling Basin.

 Since founding the blog in 2014 Brian has formally joined the Australian Labor Party when Tony Abbott became prime minister.
 For some years he was inactive, but since Scott Morrison won an election in 2019 he has now joined Mt Coot-tha Branch and LEAN (Labor Environment Action Network).

 John joins the blog at the outset, bringing the practical perspective of an engineer.